PSLmodels/OG-Core/docs/book/content/theory/equilibrium.md

 We implemented an automatic government budget closure rule using government spending $G_t$ as the instrument that stabilizes the debt-to-GDP ratio at a long-term rate in {eq}`EqUnbalGBCclosure_Gt`.
 And we showed in Chapter {ref}`Chap_Stnrz` how to stationarize all the other characterizing equations.

+We first give a general definition of the steady-state (long-run) equilibrium of the model.
+We then detail the computational algorithm for solving for the equilibrium in each distinct case of the model.
+There are three distinct cases or parameterization permutations of the model that have to do with the following specification choices.

+* Baseline or reform
+* Balanced budget or allow for government deficits/surplusses
+* Small open economy or partially/closed economy
+* Fixed baseline spending level or not

+In all of the specifications of `OG-USA`, we use a two-stage fixed point algorithm to solve for the equilibrium solution.
+The solution is mathematically characterized by $2JS$ equations and $2JS$ unknowns.
+The most straightforward and simple way to solve these equations would be a multidimensional root finder.
+However, because each of the equations is highly nonlinear and depends on all of the $2JS$ variables (low sparsity) and because the dimensionality $2JS$ is high, standard root finding methods are not tractable.

+Our approach is to choose the minimum number of macroeconomic variables in an outer loop in order to be able to solve the household's $2JS$ Euler equations in terms of only the $\bar{n}_{j,s}$ and $\bar{b}_{j,s+1}$ variables directly, holding all other variables constant.
+The household system of Euler equations has a provable root solution and is orders of magnitude more tractable (less nonlinear) to solve holding these outer loop variables constant.

+The steady-state solution method for each of the cases above is associated with a solution method that has a subset of the following outer-loop variables $\{\bar{r}, \overline{TR}, \overline{BQ}, \bar{Y}, factor\}$.

 (SecEqlbSSdef)=
 ### Stationary Steady-State Equilibrium Definition